Britain's FTSE 100 retreats from 11-month high after BoE holds rates

 “We had a suspicion that they might keep rates on hold.
 With rates already so low, they only have a limited room for manoeuvre, and I sense that they’re conserving their ammunition in case they need to cut rates further down the line,” said Kyri Kangellaris, director at Horizon Stockbroking.

-The FTSE 100 was hit by a sharp rise in the pound as many of its companies earning revenues abroad and suffering from sterling strength.
-It lagged major European peers, which closed 0.9-1.6 percent higher.
+The FTSE 100 was hit by a sharp rise in the pound, with many of its companies earnings revenues abroad and suffering from sterling strength.

 The FTSE 250 mid-cap index, whose companies are more exposed to the domestic economy, cut gains to 0.2 percent.